-Community Mourns In Candlelight After Deadly School Shooting
+Community Mourns At Candlelight Vigil After Deadly School Shooting

 "I can't get a shake out of my voice ...
 I [had a] nightmare last night where the shooter had a gun to my head," he tells North Country Public Radio's Brian Mann.
 "I just stared at my wall all night."

-Even so, Hunter's father, Jason Frybergh, says he thinks it is too late for new gun restrictions to work.
+Even so, Hunter's father, Jason Frybergh, said he thinks it is too late for new gun restrictions to work.

-"The AR-15s are out there, the ammunition is out there, the crazy people are out there," he tells NPR.
+"The AR-15s are out there, the ammunition is out there, the crazy people are out there," he told NPR.
 "This is the society we live in and we just have to get more diligent about protecting our citizens and it's not a joke."

 Chicago Cubs first baseman Anthony Rizzo, who grew up in Parkland and was a 2007 graduate of Marjory Stoneman Douglas High School, spoke at the event.